iWriteGigs

 C “When I encounter situation X, I will do behavior Y”

-D “If I realy believe in my goal and rehearse it coming true, I will be able to attain it”
+D “If I focus clearly on my goal, I will be able to attain it”

 Question #52